ITensor/website/docs/book/trg.md

 <img class="diagram" width="60%" src="docs/book/images/TRG_1dIsingZ.png"/>

-With each 2-index tensor in the above diagram defined to equal the matrix M, is an exact rewriting of the partition function @@Z@@ as a tensor network.
+With each 2-index tensor in the above diagram defined to equal the matrix M, it is an exact rewriting of the partition function @@Z@@ as a tensor network.

 For this one-dimensional case, the trick to compute @@Z@@ is just to diagonalize @@M@@.